-National Consumer Center or RewardsFlow LLC are social engineering scam that uses pop-ups, false surveys, malware, and fake messages to install unwanted apps or capture your phone number or credit card details.
+National Consumer Center or RewardsFlow LLC is a social engineering scam that uses pop-ups, false surveys, malware, and fake messages to install unwanted apps or capture your phone number or credit card details.

 See the National Consumer Center spam message example: